Ayush-Pekamwar/BHP/README.md

 ## Usage

-1. Enter the area in square feet, the number of BHKs, bathrooms, and select a location.
+1. Enter the area in square feet, the number of BHKs, and select a location.
 2. Click on **Estimate Price** to view the predicted house price.
 3. Results are displayed interactively with animations.